An Invitation to Tropical Alexandrov Curvature: Curvature: Classical and Alexandrov

 \section{Curvature: Classical and Alexandrov}

 Curvature is a deep mathematical concept that has been extensively studied in various settings; it is fundamental in Riemannian and, more generally, differential geometry.
-Here, we provide only the briefest whistle-stop tour of classical notions of curvature, however, it will serve our twofold purposes of motivating our study of Alexandrov curvature and mentioning previous studies of curvature in tropical geometry.
+Here, we provide a very brief whistle-stop tour of some classical notions of curvature.
+It serves our twofold purposes of motivating our study of Alexandrov curvature and mentioning previous studies of curvature in tropical geometry.

-Classical and vastly more comprehensive discourses on the subject of curvature have been documented by, for example, Burago, Burago and Ivanov; Gromov; Morgan; and Saucan \citep{burago2001course,gromov2019four,morgan1998riemannian,saucan2006curvature}.
+Classical and vastly more comprehensive discourses on the subject of curvature have been documented by, for example, Burago and Ivanov; Saucan; and Gromov \citep{burago2001course,saucan2006curvature,gromov2019four}.